Rutog County: Administrative divisions

+Rutog county is divided into 1 town and 4 townships:

 Demographics and economy

-As of 1996, the residents of the county were Tibetan.
+As of 1996, the residents of the county were Tibetan, there is also a Ladakhi minority.

 Rutog County's economy is based around farming and animal husbandry.
 Aside from wool, butter, hides, cattle cashmere, etc. are produced.
 In Rutog County, the main growing crop is barley and yaks, sheep, goats, horses and other livestock are important to the economy.
 Rutog County has many wild animals and plants, including the black-necked crane, goose, wild yak, Tibetan antelope, Mongolian gazelle, black sheep, kiang, and bear.
 A number of rare animals are protected by the government and are of high value.
 Known mineral resources are gold, lead, chromite, borax, and salt.

-In the five years from 2006–2011, Rutog County produced 72 tons of cashmere wool worth 16 million yuan ($2.5 million USD in 2011).
+In the five years from 2006 to 2011, Rutog County produced 72 tons of cashmere wool worth 16 million yuan (US$2.5 million in 2011).
 China produces 75% of the world's cashmere wool.

 In 1984, the average per capita income of Rutog County residents was 478 yuan.

 The China National Highway 219 passes through Rutog County.